AndriiZahumnyi/kottans-frontend/README.md

 ![learn_CSS](task_html_css_intro/learn_css.png)

 Good intro to Web development!
 Practice, practice and one more time practice and everything will be allright!
-A lot of new information for me, despite I\`ve learned HTML and CSS earlier.
-Especially CSS Flex and Grid.
+A lot of new information for me, especially CSS Flex and pure Grid (without Bootstrap library).
+Despite I\`ve learned HTML and CSS earlier, I\`ve got new extra knowledge, that I intend to use in future.

 ## Responsive Web Design